Eastern & Central North America, from Guatamala up through Canada

 Prolific climbing vine with five pointed leaves, blue berries, and adhesive pads at the ends of its tendrils

 These thickets of dense vines provide cover for birds, rabbits and other small animals.
 Its fruit is toxic to humans, but is an important source of food for many birds.

-NATIVE INVASIVES: Despite it being a natural part of the ecosystem from eastern Mexico up through Canada, it can sometimes be harmful to other vegetation because of its ability to spread rapidly, grow vertically, and suffocate young trees and other plants.
+Despite it being a natural part of the ecosystem from Central America up through Canada, it can sometimes be harmful to other vegetation.
+It has an ability to spread rapidly, grow vertically, and suffocate young trees and other plants.